JGRennison/OpenTTD-patches/README.md

 * Add a menu item to the vehicle list to change order target (added in v0.11.0)

 * Template-based train replacement [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=58904) (added in v0.12.0)

+* Add a menu item to the vehicle list to assign all listed vehicles to a new group (added in v0.12.1)

 * Performance improvements
   * Improve dedicated server performance.
 Up to approximately 2.5x faster. (added in v0.8.1)